 Intrusion detection in logistics facilities

-Video surveillance is a widely popular, effective solution to increase security in logistics facilities such as warehouses.
-Modern deep learning methods allow intrusion detection to identify dangerous situations automatically.
+AI video surveillance is a widely popular, effective solution to increase security in logistics facilities such as warehouses.
+Modern deep learning methods allow intrusion detection with virtual fences to identify dangerous situations automatically.
 Related security applications include vehicle detection in restricted areas or large-scale face recognition.

 Crowd detection and behavior analysis